 - If you have a multiple-machine ArcGIS GeoAnalytics Server site, follow the additional steps in this section when upgrading.

-- If you back up your ArcGIS Server site prior to upgrading, you can use the backup if you need to roll back to the previous version.
-For steps on how to back up your ArcGIS Server site prior to upgrading, see Back up and restore your ArcGIS Server site configuration
+- If you back up your ArcGIS Server site before upgrading, you can use the backup if you need to roll back to the previous version.
+For steps on how to back up your ArcGIS Server site before upgrading, see Back up and restore your ArcGIS Server site configuration.

 - If your site is in read-only mode, the site mode will be set to editable when you upgrade.
 After all machines in your site have been successfully upgraded, the site will remain in editable mode.
 You can switch back to read-only mode once your upgrade is complete.

 - Before you upgrade your ArcGIS Server site, ensure that any databases you use are supported at the upgraded ArcGIS Server release.
-See the relevant relational database management systems requirements topic below for details:
+See the relevant relational database management system requirements topic below for details.
+Use the Other versions drop-down list to choose the ArcGIS version to which you'll be upgrading.

 Upgrade ArcGIS Server on Linux

-From the command prompt, launch the ArcGIS Server 10.7.1 setup script as the same user that installed the existing earlier version, for example, <CD ROOT or untar directory>/Setup.
-You do not need to stop ArcGIS Server prior to launching this script.
+From the command prompt, launch the ArcGIS Server 10.9 setup script as the same user that installed the existing earlier version, for example, <CD ROOT or untar directory>/Setup.
+You do not need to stop ArcGIS Server before launching this script.

-The setup will detect your existing earlier version of ArcGIS Server on the target machine and prompt you to continue or exit the upgrade.
+The setup detects your existing earlier version of ArcGIS Server on the target machine and prompt you to continue or exit the upgrade.
 The following is an example:

 Type y and press Enter to accept the detected settings and continue with the update.